amostafa147/dsc30-2024-ss2/_staffers/kay.md

 photo: ../assets/images/kay_qu.jpeg

 ---
-Hi all, I’m Kay, a fourth year Social Psychology major (not a typo) minoring Data Science.
-This will be my third quarter teaching this class under Marina, so please do not hesitate to ask me anything about this class!
-Some facts about me: I was born in Tokyo, but grew up in Shanghai; I started playing Valorant recently and I am consistently a bottom fragger; I am also into photography and is now broke due to purchasing too much camera gears.
-Anyhow, I am really excited about this quarter and hoping to see everyone in office hours!
+Hi all!
+I’m Kay, a fourth year Social Psychology major minoring Data Science.
+This will be my fourth quarter tutoring this class and also my last quarter in UCSD.
+I speak Mandarin and Japanese aside from English.
+During my spare time I play rhythm games and do photography while budget allows.
+I am looking forward to making connections with y'all, and please do not hesitate to come find me in my office hours!